Skip To Content

 Liberated Ethnic Studies in the Classroom

 To find out what was happening in Washington’s K-12 classes, FAIR WA submitted public records requests to Seattle Public Schools and four other Puget Sound school districts’ for ethnic studies’ lesson plans, curricula, and other educational materials.
-Over a half-dozen dedicated volunteers reviewed and documented hundreds of files from the Seattle School District alone.
-If these materials are being used in the classroom, then Seattle’s school children (sometimes as early as kindergarten) are being taught to view the world through an “oppressed / oppressor” lens, and the most important thing about them is their skin color, biological sex, or other group identity.
+Over a half-dozen dedicated volunteers reviewed and documented hundreds of files showing that school children (sometimes as early as kindergarten) are being taught to view the world through an “oppressed / oppressor” lens, and the most important thing about them is their skin color, biological sex, or other group identity.

 Equally alarming, the Seattle materials show potential violations of: